Wally Price

-Walter John "Wally" Price (born 2 June 1926) is a former Australian rules footballer who played for the West Perth Football Club in the Western Australian National Football League (WANFL).
+Walter John "Wally" Price (2 June 1926 – 17 June 2021) was an Australian rules footballer who played for the West Perth Football Club in the Western Australian National Football League (WANFL).
 Born in Margaret River, Western Australia, Price played 256 games for the club between 1942 and 1954, mainly as a back pocket.
 Having played in premierships in 1942, 1949, and 1951, he also played 12 interstate matches for Western Australia, and was inducted into the West Australian Football Hall of Fame in 2010.